-Architectural Aluminum Metal Bending & Glass Bending from J. Sussman Inc.
+Architectural Aluminum Metal Bending Bending from J. Sussman Inc.

-Today, J. Sussman, Inc. is a full service supplier of both curved metal and curved glass.
-This assures you of a single, reliable source for all your glass and metal curving needs.
+Today, J. Sussman, Inc. is a full service supplier of curved metal.
+This assures you of a single, reliable source for all your metal curving needs.
 In addition, we also offer completely engineered systems for windows, skylights, sunrooms, storefronts and other architectural metal and glass specialties.
 These systems have been designed for the most accurate and cost effective curving – giving our customers a tremendous competitive advantage in both quality and cost.

 As a supplier and fabricator, J. Sussman, Inc. can provide faster and more complete service than can anyone else.
 Utilizing the most efficient computerized curving equipment together with our state of the art 80,000 square foot manufacturing facilities, J. Sussman, Inc. can offer a service time of one to two weeks for most orders.

-For your convenience we can either curve your material or, with over 1 million pounds of aluminum plus a large supply of glass in stock, we can often supply the material and save you money on delivery costs and shipping time.
+For your convenience we can either curve your material or, with over 1 million pounds of aluminum in stock, we can often supply the material and save you money on delivery costs and shipping time.
 In addition, our years of experience in metal curving for leading metal suppliers has enabled us to accumulate a large inventory of tooling which will also minimize your costs and delivery time.